Contact Consumer Protection

 These needs might include your capacity to pay the rent and other costs, proximity to shops or public transport, even how safe you might feel in the home.

 Applications for public and community housing are subject to both income and assets eligibility criteria.
 There can be a long wait to be offered a property, even if you are eligible.
-To find out more, contact the Housing Authority (formerly Department of Housing).
+To find out more, contact the Department of Communities – Housing Division (formerly the Housing Authority).

 If you are on a pension, you may be eligible for Commonwealth Rent Assistance to help with the cost of rent.
 To find out more, contact Centrelink on 13 2300.

-The Housing Authority offers bond assistance and two week's rent in advance as an interest-free loan to help people obtain accommodation in the private rental market.
+The Department of Communities – Housing Division offers bond assistance and two weeks’ rent in advance as an interest-free loan to help people obtain accommodation in the private rental market.
 Limits apply to the amount you can borrow.
 The rent must not be more than 60% of your income.
-To obtain this assistance, visit any Housing Authority office (no appointment is necessary).
+To obtain this assistance, visit any Department of Communities – Housing Division office (no appointment is necessary).
 You will need to supply documents to show proof of your income, identity and the amount of rent you will be required to pay.

 Detailed information from the seniors housing guide.